-In a multihomed SCTP association, the sender transmits data to its peer's primary destination address.
+In an SCTP association, the sender transmits data to its peer's primary destination address.
 SCTP provides for application-initiated changeovers so that the sending application can change the sender's primary destination address, thus moving the outgoing traffic to a potentially different path.
-We uncovered a problem in the current SCTP (RFC2960) specification [13] that results in unnecessary retransmissions and "TCP-unfriendly" growth of the sender's congestion window under certain changeover conditions.
+We have uncovered a problem in the current SCTP (RFC2960) specification [11] that results in unnecessary retransmissions and "TCP-unfriendly" growth of the sender's congestion window under certain changeover conditions.
+We present the problem in a specific case in [6].

-\Prepared through collaborative participation in the Communications and Networks Consortium sponsored by the U.S. Army Research Laboratory under the Collaborative Technology Alliance Program, Cooperative Agreement DAAD19-01-2-0011.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation thereon.
+\Prepared through collaborative participation in the Communications and Networks Consortium sponsored by the U. S. Army Research Laboratory under the Collaborative Technology Alliance Program, Cooperative Agreement DAAD19-01-2-0011.
+The U. S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation thereon.